 A European focus

-If until recently European philanthropy was an under-explored domain, in the past few years, several programmes and research centres have opened, notablythe Center for Philanthropic Studies (University of Amsterdam), the Erasmus Centre for Strategic Philanthropy (Erasmus University Rotterdam), the Centre for Social Investment (University of Heidelberg), the Centre for Charitable Giving & Philanthropy (a partnership between 5 British Universities), the Centre for Philanthropy Studies (University of Basel) and the Baillet Latour Chair on Social Investment & Philanthropy (Université de Liège).
+European philanthropy remains misunderstood, especially from a research standpoint.
+Yet several research programmes and centres have opened in the last few years within various universities and business schools: the Center for Philanthropic Studies (University of Amsterdam), Centre for Social Investment (University of Heidelberg), Centre for Charitable Giving & Philanthropy (5 UK universities), Centre for Philanthropy Studies (University of Basel), Chaire Baillet Latour Social Investment & Philanthropy (Université de Liège)...